 If you are a sole trader, this might be less of an issue because your business is not legally separate from you.
 But it’s still a good idea to have different accounts for personal and business transactions.

 Business bank accounts also tend to come with extra features that might be useful for your new company and can make you seem more credible.
-Learn more about this topic here.
+Learn more about using a personal bank account for business and, conversely, how a business bank account can support a startup.

 How to choose a business account as a startup?